English

 Visitors and Workshops

-We strongly believe that trips, visitors and workshops are highly valuable for developing a deep understanding of the Big Ideas in English and bringing the subject to life.
+We strongly believe that trips, visitors and workshops are highly valuable for developing a deep understanding of the Big Ideas in English.
 We are extremely fortunate to be based in London with a wealth of cultural opportunities at our fingers tips.
 We are constantly looking for new experiences that will enrich the learning of our pupils.
 Previous enriching experiences have included:

 English at Home